lewpiotr1701/expense-tracker/readme.md

 # Expense Tracker

-Simple app that keeps trac of income and expenses.
+Simple app that keeps track of income and expenses.

 ## Project Specifications